-- Reaction time ($t{reaction}$), which is the time spent within the FaultCorrelationManager between the arrival of the first failure notification and the beginning of the shutdown process.
-The reaction time constitutes the time needed to execute the FAILURE-REACTION algorithm and to serialize incoming notifications into a thread-safe queue to ensure correct processing of potentially concurrent error notifications.
-We observed that $t{reaction}$ was consistently under one millisecond in the experiment and therefore we do not consider it further in the experiment. - Shutdown time (t{shutdown}), which is the time needed to invoke D&C services provided by the DomainApplicationManager to terminate the remaining live components in the failover unit where the failure occurred.
-Table 1 shows that minimum, average, and maximum values of t{shutdown} increase linearly with the increasing size of the failover unit.
-This result is clearly an artifact of the implementation detail because an iterative construct is used in the FaultCorrelationManager to invoke the LwCCM D&C services. - Round-trip time (t{round-trip}), which is the time difference between the notifications of the first component failure and the last component shutdown (t{reaction} and t{shutdown} are both subcomponents of t{round-trip}).
-In spite of the predictability of prior two sub-components, Table 1 indicates that t{round-trip} is not predictable (but bounded at 313 milliseconds).
-This result is expected due to the inherent non-determinism in three timing subcomponents: (1) the time taken by component server processes to shutdown gracefully, (2) the subsequent failure notification going from the HostMonitor to the ReplicationManager, and (3) concurrent handling of these notifications in the FaultCorrelationManager.

-4.2.4.
-Impact of Failover unit Size on Client Perceived Shutdown Latency

-Experiment setup.
-The third experiment measures client perceived fail over latency and how the location of the failing component in a failover unit affects it.
-The deployment of components and failover units in this experiment is identical to the previous one, though we make two important changes in the functionality of the application:

-- We enabled CORFU's state synchronization module to allow server components to synchronize their internal state with their replicas.
+- reaction time constitutes the time needed to execute the FAIL-URE-REACTION algorithm and to serialize incoming notifications into a thread-safe queue to ensure correct processing of potentially concurrent error notifications.
+We observed that $t{\rm reaction}$ was consistently under 1 ms in the experiment and therefore we do not consider it further in the experiment. - Shutdown time (tshutdown), which is the time needed to invoke D&C services provided by the DomainApplicationManager to terminate the remaining live components in the failover unit where the failure occurred.
+Table 1 shows that minimum, average, and maximum values of tshutdown increase linearly with the increasing size of the failover unit.
+This result is clearly an artifact of the implementation detail because an iterative construct is used in the FaultCorrelationManager to invoke the LwCCM D&C services. - Round-trip time (tround-trip), which is the time difference between the notifications of the first component failure and the last component shutdown (treaction and t shutdown are both subcomponents of tround-trip).
+In spite of the predictability of prior two subcomponents, Table 1 indicates that tround-trip is not predictable (but bounded at 313 ms).
+This result is expected due to the inherent non-determinism in three timing subcomponents: (1) the time taken by component server processes to shutdown gracefully, (2) the subsequent failure notification going from the HostMonitor to the ReplicationManager, and (3) concurrent handling of these notifications in the FaultCorrelationManager. - 4.2.4.
+Impact of failover unit size on client perceived shutdown latency Experiment setup: The third experiment measures client perceived failover latency and how the location of the failing component in a failover unit affects it.
+The deployment of components and failover units in this experiment is identical to the previous one, though we make two important changes in the functionality of the application: - We enabled CORFU's state synchronization module to allow server components to synchronize their internal state with their replicas.
 Synchronization occurs synchronously using CORBA at the end of the remote method call.
-We did not use DDS in these experiments. - We allow nested synchronous invocations from component A_i to B_i , B_i to C_i , C_i to D_i , and D_i to E_i for every invocation made by the client, where i indicates then active failover unit.
-Upon invocation, every component (except E_n) immediately invokes its following component and waits for it to return.
-Upon returning, it consumes CPU for a predetermined (20 milliseconds) amount of time.
+We did not use DDS in these experiments. - We allow nested synchronous invocations from component $A_i$ to $B_i$ , $B_i$ to $C_i$ , $C_i$ to $D_i$ , and $D_i$ to $E_i$ for every invocation made by the client, where i indicates then active failover unit.
+Upon invocation, every component (except $E_n$ ) immediately invokes its following component and waits for it to return.
+Upon returning, it consumes CPU for a predetermined (20 ms) amount of time.
 These nested invocations allow us to trigger failures in different components instead of the just the head component client talks to.
-In this experiment, we trigger failures in the head component (A_i) as well as in the tail component (E_n) and observe its effect on the client perceived fail over letency.
+In this experiment, we trigger failures in the head component $(A_i)$ as well as in the tail component $(E_n)$ and observe its effect on the client perceived fail over latency.